wcspmgc/Genie/ml_notes.md

 ### Retrieval Experiments
 For the main retrieval experiments I performed **grid search** over **~50 combinations of chunking, embedding, enrichment and reranking methods**.

-Mergers and Acquisitions contracts from the **CUAD dataset** (ultimately from EDGAR the SEC's online database) were used as the corpus.
+Mergers and Acquisitions contracts from the **CUAD dataset** (ultimately from EDGAR the SEC's online database) were used as the corpus. (_see References at end of page_)

 Documents were **chunked** at various lengths (**from 64 to 1024 tokens, mainly 256**) by various methods (fixed token number, semantically, and by sentence/paragraph boundaries).